What is scrum?

 What is a sprint?

-A sprint in scrum is a timebox of a month or less with a clear focus on a particular task that must be tackled by the scrum team.The main goal is to deliver a potentially shippable product by the end of each sprint which means that each product increment must be well tested and function by all means.
-After each sprint the scrum project management team and stakeholders gather for a sprint review to evaluate the work that was completed, the work that was not completed and to present the completed work.
+A sprint in scrum is a timebox of a month or less with a clear focus on a particular task that must be tackled by the scrum team.The main goal is to deliver a potentially shippable product by the end of each sprint.
+Which means that each product increment must be well tested and function by all means.
+After each sprint the scrum project management team and stakeholders gather for a sprint review.
+They evaluate the work that was completed, the work that was not completed and to present the completed work.
 During the sprint review work for the next sprint is defined and prioritized.

-Scrum master facilitates meetings and takes care of the team staying on task by warding them off the stakeholders which could potentially distract the team with irrelevant request.
+The scrum master facilitates meetings and takes care of the team staying on task by warding them off the stakeholders.
+Which could potentially distract the team with irrelevant request.

 Scrum teams work best with 3 to 9 team members and consist of experts – each in their own field to form a cross-functional team.